HighCapable/YukiHookAPI/docs-source/src/en/guide/quick-start.md

   # Must be added when used as an Xposed Module, otherwise optional
   rovo89-xposed-api:
     url: https://api.xposed.info/
-  # MavenCentral has a 2-hour cache,
-  # if the latest version cannot be integrated, please add this
-  sonatype-oss-releases:

 plugins:
   # Must be added when used as an Xposed Module, otherwise optional